PratikDeshmane07/Project3/README.md

 // 1 // Selecting a topic //////////

 We will focus on Restaurants in New York City based on common Yelp Data (Hours, Rating, Price, Cuisine Type) and NYC Code Violations Data.
-Our interest in NYC Restaurants stems from the volume of available datasets; i.e. if one dataset has a gap, that gap can potentially be supplemented with a separate dataset.
+Our interest in NYC Restaurants stems from the volume of available datasets; if one dataset has a gap, it can be supplemented with a separate dataset.
 Our aim is to allow the user to filter New York City Restaurants within the web browser based on those data.

 // 2 // Finding a dataset //////////